Traumatic aortic rupture: Prognosis

 Death occurs immediately after traumatic rupture of the thoracic aorta 75%–90% of the time since bleeding is so severe, and 80–85% of patients die before arriving at a hospital.
 Of those who live to reach a hospital, 23% die at the time of or shortly after arrival.
 In the US, an estimated 7,500–8,000 cases occur yearly, of which 1,000–1,500 make it to a hospital alive; these low numbers make it difficult to estimate the efficacy of surgical options.
 However, if surgery is performed in time, it can offer a chance of survival.

 Though there is a concern that a small, stable tear in the aorta could enlarge and cause complete rupture of the aorta and heavy bleeding, this may be less common than previously believed as long as the blood pressure does not get too high.

-There have been five rare cases of a traumatic aortic rupture going undiagnosed of more than a year, and presenting with chest and back pain.
+There have been five rare cases of a traumatic aortic rupture going undiagnosed for more than a year, and presenting with chest and back pain.
 They had pseudoaneurysms or large aneurysms that caused pain.
-Asymptomatic chronic traumatic aneurysms are not always a risk for sudden death unless too large.
-Growing aneurysms, symptomatic or not, have a risk of rupture so the treatment is surgical removal.
+Asymptomatic chronic traumatic aneurysms are not always a risk for sudden death, unless they are too large.
+Growing aneurysms, symptomatic or not, have a risk of rupture, so the treatment is surgical removal.